iamqaasim/iamqaasim/README.md

   <br />

   In pursuit of this new found interests I realised that the thing I was missing was having an outlet for my creative side.
 Within a few weeks I used python skills to help me in my studies, which improved my marks exponentially.
-After which I was so eager to learn more that I considered pursuing a 2nd degree in Computer Science or Robotics,but then I came across an online Software Engineering programe.
+After which I was so eager to learn more that I considered pursuing a 2nd degree in Computer Science or Robotics, but then I came across an online Software Engineering programe.
 It was a free year program which I thought was a good idea to do part time while I work.
 I applied and got accepted the same day.

   <br />

-  After joining this program I've learnt so much about the application of programing, how computers work, the infrastructure behind the internet and much more.
+  After joining this program I've learnt so much about how to write code, the application of programing, how computers work, the infrastructure behind the internet and much more.
 I intend to continue my journy forward in hopes to push towards the field of ML and AI development.